Washington Heights, Manhattan: 21st century

-Gentrification

 Washington Heights has faced gentrification throughout the 2000s, with data from the New York University Furman Center finding that Washington Heights and Inwood's average residential rent had increased by 29.3% between 1990 and 2014.
-Furthermore, there have been several businesses faced with drastic rent increases, such as Coogan's, a well-known restaurant and bar which managed to renegotiate with its landlord NewYork-Presbyterian Hospital following outcry by many locals, including Lin-Manuel Miranda.
+Furthermore, there have been several businesses faced with drastic rent increases, such as Coogan's, a well known restaurant and bar that managed to renegotiate with its landlord, NewYork-Presbyterian Hospital, following outcry by many locals, including Lin-Manuel Miranda.

 Washington Heights residents face many difficulties with the rental housing market; over a quarter of households pay the majority of their income in rent.
 As of 2014, Washington Heights and Inwood have the highest rate of severe crowding in Manhattan.
 Washington Heights also has the city's second-highest rate of serious housing code violations and its lowest rental vacancy rate.

 Many have expressed opposition to the neighborhood's gentrification on both commercial and residential fronts.
 Luis Miranda and Robert Ramirez of the Manhattan Times wrote in 2005, "How sad and ironic that many of the same people who fought to save our neighborhoods in the face of thugs and drugs have ultimately been forced to surrender their communities to the almighty dollar."
 Echoing this sentiment, Crossing Broadway author Robert W. Snyder said, "The people who saved Washington Heights in the days of crime and crack deserve more for their pains than a stiff rent increase."
-Fears about displacement in Upper Manhattan have most recently manifest themselves in the controversy surrounding the 2018 Inwood rezoning plan, which despite its offers of community benefits and affordable housing has been accused of accelerating real estate speculation.
+Fears about displacement in Upper Manhattan have most recently manifest themselves in the controversy surrounding the 2018 Inwood rezoning plan, which, despite its offers of community benefits and affordable housing, has been accused of accelerating real-estate speculation.

-In a sign of luxury interests in the neighborhood, ground was broken in 2018 on Amsterdam Avenue and 180th Street by developer Youngwoo & Associates for the MVRDV-designed Radio Tower & Hotel.
-The tower, a 22-story multi-use tower with office space, retail and a 221-room hotel, and is the first major mixed-use development to be built in Washington Heights in nearly five decades.
+In 2018, ground was broken in 2018 on Amsterdam Avenue and 180th Street by developer Youngwoo & Associates for the MVRDV-designed Radio Tower & Hotel.
+The tower, a 22-story multi-use building with office space, retail space and a 221-room hotel, is the first major mixed-use development to be built in Washington Heights in nearly five decades.
 The hotel opened in July 2022.

 Geography

 Washington Heights is located on the high ridge of Upper Manhattan that extends west of Edgecombe Avenue from around 133rd Street to just below Dyckman Street.
 It contains the highest piece of land in Manhattan: an outcropping of schist 265 feet above sea level in Bennett Park.

-The neighborhood was in the early 1900s considered to run as far south as 135th Street west of Central Harlem, encompassing most of the elevated area of Upper Manhattan.
-In the modern day, Washington Heights is typically defined as the area between Hamilton Heights at 155th Street and Inwood at Dyckman Street, although some have also considered Washington Heights' southern boundary to be 158th Street.
+In the early 1900s, the neighborhood was considered to run as far south as 135th Street west of Central Harlem, encompassing most of the elevated area of Upper Manhattan.
+In the modern day, Washington Heights is typically defined as the area between Hamilton Heights at 155th Street and Inwood at Dyckman Street, although some have considered Washington Heights' southern boundary to be 158th Street.